100 Florida Trails

 From Fanning Springs, the trail crosses busy US 19/98 and continues south 9 miles, paralleling CR 207 (Old Fannin Road) buffered by trees, with a portion along the boundary of Andrews Wildlife Management Area - a mostly quiet, well-shaded ride (north-south trail orientation here).
 A few cross streets, busier approaching Chiefland (pop 2,169).
 A directional marker points the way to Manatee Springs State Park, about 6 miles west.
 In Chiefland, the trail again crosses US 98 (Main St.) to the Chiefland Trailhead (parking, restroom, picnic).
 The old depot (built 1913) now houses the Chiefland Chamber of Commerce and the Train Depot Museum.
 The trail ends just 2/10 mile past the depot at SE 4th Ave (CR 345).

-The open straightaways near Cross City will appeal to road bikers.
-Recreational bikers like ourselves will find the quietest and shadiest riding to be from the Old Town trailhead east to the hub, and then south to Chiefland.
-Given its location in rural Florida, we can't imagine the trail being crowded.
-But, the short section from the trailhead to the Suwannee River bridge is popular with hikers and tends to be a draw for families on weekends.
-The most popular section with local recreational bikers appears to be the well-shaded section (north-south orientation) between Fanning Springs and Chiefland.
+The open straightaways near Cross City will appeal to road bikers looking for speed.
+Recreational bikers (like ourselves) will find the quietest and shadiest ride to be from the Old Town trailhead east to the hub (trailhead west 2.65 miles is also very nice), and then south to Chiefland.
+The short section from the Old Town trailhead east to the Suwannee River bridge is popular with hikers and tends to be a draw for families on weekends.
+Otherwise, it's hard to imagine the Nature Coast Trail being overly crowded.
+In our experience, the most popular section with local recreational cyclists seems to be the well-shaded leg (north-south orientation), Fanning Springs to Chiefland.
+Enjoy.

 Copyright © 100FloridaTrails.com.
 All Rights Reserved.